December 28, 2021

 And I really have her to thank for the direction that my early career took and her willingness to invest in me, to develop me, to provide training and coaching and mentoring.
 And I've been gratified to see that in the various roles that I've had over time.
 So that has been a tremendous source of inspiration to me, is the willingness of women.
 And I think Kamala Harris has been quoted as saying along the lines of, you may be the first, but make sure that you're not the last.

-HANNAH: So in terms of progression you've seen during your career, it's been mainly around mentoring and you feel that that's really changed within the time you started and today.
+terms of progression you've seen during your career, it's been mainly around mentoring and you feel that that's really changed within the time you started and today.

 HILLARY THEAKSTON: I was very fortunate to benefit from probably a pioneering mentoring spirit early in my career.
 And I have seen that accelerate and expand over time.
 So I think that that is a positive change, that what I experienced earlier in my career as very individually driven type efforts have expanded into organizations and networks and more formalized means of providing mentoring to young women in their career and really throughout their career.

-HANNAH: And now looking to the future, what progress would you like to see for women in your profession?
+looking to the future, what progress would you like to see for women in your profession?
 In terms of future, that could be five years, 10 years, depending on a period you feel within which it would be realistic.

 HILLARY THEAKSTON: I think an observation about women's careers and professional advancement that has really stuck with me or lodged in my mind is this dynamic that we tend to see with women advancing in their careers and what I understand to be a certain hesitancy, a sense that I'm not ready for that.
 And I think we've seen it across many industries and politics and advancing into leadership roles.